 - Venturing crew/ship.
 President, vice president, secretary, treasurer, quartermaster, historian, den chief, guide, boatswain, boatswain's mate, yeoman, purser, storekeeper, webmaster, or Leave No Trace trainer.

 AGE REQUIREMENT ELIGIBILITY.
 Merit badges, badges of rank, and Eagle Palms may be earned by a registered Boy Scout, Varsity Scout, or Venturer.
 He may earn these awards until his 18th birthday.
 Any Venturer who achieved the First Class rank as a Boy Scout in a troop or Varsity Scout in a team may continue working up to his 18th birthday toward the Star, Life, and Eagle Scout ranks and Eagle Palms.
 An Eagle Scout board of review may occur, without special approval, within three months after the 18th birthday.
 Local councils must preapprove those held three to six months afterward.
 To initiate approval, the candidate, his parent or guardian, the unit leader, or a unit committee member attaches to the application a statement explaining the delay.
-Consult the Guide to Advancement in the case where a board of review is to be conducted more than six months after a candidate’s 18th birthday.
+Consult the Guide to Advancement in the case where a board of review is to be conducted more than six months after a candidate's 18th birthday.

 If you have a permanent physical or mental disability, or a disability expected to last more than two years, or beyond age 18, you may become an Eagle Scout by qualifying for as many required merit badges as you can and qualifying for alternative merit badges for the rest.
 If you seek to become an Eagle Scout under this procedure, you must submit a special application to your local council service center.
 Your application must be approved by your council advancement committee before you can work on alternative merit badges.